Hi I'm Zeke

 How I live my faith

 The truest and hardest test of my faith is in how I treat others, because it reflects whether I am really following the Savior.
 I try to live my faith by being a good husband, father, neighbor, friend, professional, and citizen.
 I pray daily on my own and with my family.
-I read the scriptures every morning before starting work.
+I read the scriptures frequently.
 I have a weekly family night with my wife and kids, in which we talk about the gospel.
-I go to Church weekly, and serve as a volunteer.
-I currently serve by leading a Spanish speaking youth group.
+I go to Church weekly and serve as a volunteer.
+I currently serve as the Bishop of my congregation.